ualiangzhang/ualiangzhang.github.io/_pages/about.md

 About Me
 ======
-I hold a PhD degree in electrical engineering.
+I hold a Ph.D. degree in Electrical Engineering.
 My academic career has been marked by a relentless pursuit of understanding artificial intelligence and humans, contributing to the academic community through a multitude of research projects, publications, and collaborations.
 As a research scientist at University of Arizona, I continue to engage in cutting-edge research and educational endeavors.

 My primary research interests encompass a wide range of topics, including: